wnaBee/baseflipper/README.md

 # baseflipper

 A small utility for converting between different bases.
-(WIP)

 use:
 ```